claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Slower writes** but better performance in general.
 - very expensive
 ## Amazon Redshift
  **Serverless,** Is an enterprise-class relational database based on postgresql.

-Is thinked for data warehouse and for **OLAP(analytics and data warehousing)**.
+ - Used for data warehouse and for **OLAP(analytics and data warehousing)**.
  - Storage is done by **column** and not by row.
  - **Pay as you go based**
  - **Based on postgresql**
  -  **No multi-AZ support** (all the nodes will be in the same AZ)

-**Datawerehouse**: Built to store large quantities of historical data and enable fast, complex queries across all the data.

-**OLAP** applications look at multiple records at the same time.
-You save memory because you fetch  just the columns of data you need instead of whole rows.
+ - Faster querying than [Athena](https://tahseer-notes.netlify.app/notes/aws%20solutions%20architect%20associate/Athena) due to indexes
+- Uses massively Parallel Processing(MPP)

 - **Different type of configurations:**
 	- **Single Node**: Nodes comes in sizes of 160GB.
 You can launch a single node to get started with Redshift.
 	- **Multi Node**: You can launch a cluster of nodes with Multi-node mode
 	- **Leader Node**: manages client connections and receiving queries
 	- **Compute Node**: stores data and performs queries up to 128 computes nodes
-- **Different type of nodes:**
-	- **Dense Compute(dc)**: best for high performance, but they have less storage
-	- **Dense Storage(dc)**: cluster in which you have a lot of data
-- **Compression**
-	- **Redshift** uses multiple compression techniques.
-	- Similar data is stored sequentially on disk
-	- Does not require indexes or materialized views, compared to traditional systems
-	- When loading data to an empty table, data is sampled and the most appropriate compression scheme is selected automatically
-- **Processing**
-	- Uses massively Parallel Processing(MPP)
-	- Automatically distributes data and query loads accross all nodes
-	- Lets you easily add new nodes to your data warehouse while still maintaining fast query performance.
-- **Backup**
-	- enabled by default, 1 day retention, up to 35
-	- always attempt to keep 3 copies of your data
-- **Billing**
-	- Total number hours
-	- not charged for leader node hours only compute nodes incur changes
 - **Security**
 	- Dat in transit: **SSL**
 	- Data at rest: **AES 256**